jorgebucaran/hyperapp/README.md

 ## CDN
 HyperApp is also distributed as a minified file, hosted on a CDN:

 > CDN usage has a limited use case.
-If you are working on a production site, compile and bundle your application during development using Browserify/Webpack/Rollup.
+If you are working on a production site, compile and bundle your application during development.

 For [JSX](https://babeljs.io/docs/plugins/transform-react-jsx/).
 ```html